Kentaro-Furukawa/Extract-EmailAddresses-From-Outlook-Reports/README.md

-<h2>This code is to extract email addresses from Outlook undelivered reports.</h2>
+<h2>This code is to extract email addresses from Outlook undelivered reports to an Excel file.</h2>

 *Please note that, this code is for Outlook VBA.